Allex-Op/SIRS_Project/README.md

 Before starting:
 This process was only tested on Linux Ubuntu 20.04, we can't guarantee it will work on other operating systems but, it should.

+For convenience we included the JAR's to be used in the deploy process in the folder "../vagrant/examples/snapshots", in case it's desired to do this process manually, you must go to each folder in "../apis/" (hospital, pdp, lab) and run "mvn clean package".
+Notice, you must be using JAVA 11 Version ("export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64").
+Then copy the snapshot generated in the folder "target" of each of this directories and place it in "...project_path/vagrant/examples/snapshots".
+Or, run the script "compile.sh" from the main folder of the cloned/downloaded repo.

 To deploy and create the necessary infrastructure you require Vagrant (https://www.vagrantup.com/) installed on your computer.
 After installing vagrant navigate to the "vagrant" folder and issue the command "vagrant up".